Attorney General Needs Volunteer Mediators To Help Consumers

-The Attorney General is recruiting new Volunteer Consumer Complaint Mediators.
-Training for new volunteers is offered twice a year.
-Volunteers will mediate consumer complaints over the phone and by mail in the Attorney Generals Augusta Office.
+The Attorney General is always recruiting Volunteer Consumer Complaint Mediators who mediate these complaints previously vetted by staff for the program.
+Mediations take place over the phone and by mail in the Attorney General's Augusta Office; mediations cannot take place at your home or business.
 We will thoroughly train you in consumer law and mediation techniques.
-You are asked to volunteer approximately 6 hours a week on a schedule convenient to you.
-This includes a weekly law class.
-If you are interested in joining one of our classes, contact Complaint Examiner Martha Currier at Martha.email@example.com.
+You are asked to volunteer approximately 4-6 hours a week on a schedule convenient to you.
+New volunteers are trained on an as needed basis due to limited space and scheduling.
+However, the Complaint Examiner may consider accepting new mediators outside of the training schedule depending on an applicant's background.

-You may apply by submitting an application form (Word) to:
+You may apply by submitting a Voluntary Mediators application form (MS Word) to:

 Maine Attorney General